mzwoelfer/VmChamp/README.md

 - Utilizes `KVM`, `QEMU`, and `libvirt`.

 ## 🤔 Why?
-**VmChamp creates local VMs in seconds and provides SSH access**, bypassing the lengthy manual VM setup process.
+`VmChamp` creates local VMs `in seconds` and provides SSH access.

+Bypassing a lengthy manual VM setup process.
-Useful when Docker containers do not suffice, such as for:
+Especially useful when Containers do not suffice.
-- loading/unloading kernel modules
-- testing grub configs
-- low-level networking tasks
-- testing/installing systemd unit files
-VMs are preferable.

 ## 🔧 Prerequisites